What times are bands performing on the Main Stage?

-Premium parking ($10) is avaiable on a first-come, first-serve basis at the CarShield Field west parking lot.
+Premium parking ($10) is available on a first-come, first-serve basis at the CarShield Field west parking lot.
 Cash or credit is accepted.

-Free, general parking is available at Fort Zumwalt North High School and Christian High School (both on Tom Ginnever Ave.)
+Free, general parking is available at Fort Zumwalt North High School and Christian High School (both on Tom Ginnever Avenue)

 Accessible (ADA) parking is available only at Westhoff Park.
-Free shuttles will transport patrons to the festival entrance.
+Free shuttle service will transport patrons to the festival entrance.